Ons2024/Documentation/Mathematical review.md

-# 🧮UE and SO Objective Function
+# UE and SO Objective Function

 ## Understanding the Mathematical Formulation